Archimedyz/COMP_376_Project/README.md

 <h3>Player Animation Log </h3>
 I added a small script that moves the player around.
 Arrows to move.
 Daniel feel free to change it.
 Player run by default.
 The buttons written are just for testing.

+<b>Colliders: Player have 2 colliders, each with its own script: one for getting hit, hitting boundaries, etc. The other one for fighting.</b>

 <h6>Animations done (with collider)</h6>
 <ul>